 Pay-per-mile car insurance policies use an in-car device to track the number of miles you drive per month in order to determine your rate.
 Your insurer charges a base rate plus a per-mile fee, which is used to calculate your premium.
-Your base rate consists of standard rating factors such as your driving history, age, gender, and vehicle type.
+Your base rate consists of standard rating factors such as your driving history, age, gender and vehicle type.

 While your annual mileage is a rating factor for determining your rate, it’s not a major contributor to your overall premium (unless you’re in California).
 Other non-driving factors such as your age and credit score have larger impacts on your rate than how much time you spend behind the wheel.
-While these non-driving factors are taken into account when pricing pay-by-the-mile auto insurance, they aren't weighted as heavily.
+While these non-driving factors are taken into account when pricing pay-by-the-mile auto insurance, they aren't weighed as heavily.

 Metromile uses two things to determine your rate: your driving profile and your monthly mileage.
-Your monthly driving amount is calculated through “Metromile Pulse.”
+Your monthly driving mileage is calculated through “Metromile Pulse.”
 The company uses a wireless device that plugs into your vehicle’s OBD-II port to count the distance you drive.
 You can monitor your mileage through the Metromile app.

 In addition to charging you based on the number of miles you drive, Metromile charges a monthly base fee.
 The base rate is determined by a driver's profile, so it’s hard to give an accurate estimate of Metromile rates.
 Because the number of miles you drive per month may vary, your bill may change by the month.